Dextroamphetamine (By mouth)

 - Do not use this medicine if you have used an MAO inhibitor (MAOI) within the past 14 days.

-- Some medicines can affect how dextroamphetamine works.
+- Some foods and medicines can affect how dextroamphetamine works.
 Tell your doctor if you are also using any of the following:

-- Acetazolamide, chlorpromazine, ethosuximide, glutamic acid, guanethidine, haloperidol, hydrochlorothiazide, lithium, methenamine, phenobarbital, phenytoin, reserpine, or sodium acid phosphate
+- Acetazolamide, ammonium chloride, antacids, chlorpromazine, ethosuximide, glutamic acid, guanethidine, haloperidol, hydrochlorothiazide, lithium, meperidine, methenamine, phenobarbital, phenytoin, reserpine, sodium acid phosphate, sodium bicarbonate

 - Blood pressure medicine

 - Medicine to treat depression (including desipramine, protriptyline)

 - Fruit juice and vitamin C can affect how your body absorbs this medicine.

 Warnings While Using This Medicine